 The most important factor in photos is the light.
 In my first meeting we will cover dealing with all the lighting senarios and will work beside you, and explain all camera setting and menu options.
-This is a hands on experience will jump start your piccture taking.
+This hands on experience will jump start your piccture taking.

 My price is an hourly rate of $125 with a 1 hour minimum.
 The first lesson of an hour is discounted to $80.

 While working at National Geographic I was asked lecture and teach at area camera clubs.
 The lectures included location lighting tips to aspiring photographers.
 A number of photo photo assistants who worked with me became very successful photographers.